-Use sales tools to automate repetitive and time intensive tasks like:
+Use sales cadence or dialer tools to automate repetitive and time intensive tasks like:

 Dialers that provide click-to-call functionality, voicemail drop, call lists, and efficient ways to create call notes, reminders, and follow-ups are an excellent way to reduce your reps’ administrative workload.
 Use automation when your reps have task-intensive work to perform so they can spend more time on the phone.

 Be careful to not over-automate and disrupt the quality of the actual conversations your reps are having.
 Auto-dialers, appointment setting companies, ringless voicemails, and an over-indulgence in mass emails all create a negative experience that result in an unremarkable first impression and possibly even a lost sale.
 Furthermore, over-automation can remove the human from inside of your sales organization as well.
 Do not sacrifice the role of true personal interaction in one-on-one meetings, sales coaching, and trainings for the sake of a little more selling time.

 For customer-facing properties such as your website, make the availability of your reps loud and clear.
 Remember, it’s about when your prospects want to talk, not if, so ensure they can immediately reach you whenever that moment comes.
 There should be no barriers to customer contact with sales.